 Liver is a superfood, especially for women because it’s rich in iron and other nutrients.
 It’s important for women to replace their iron stores after a cycle so you’re less likely to encounter fatigue or headaches.

 If you’re physically affected by PMS, one of the easiest ways to help alleviate your symptoms is to take a high-quality magnesium supplement like our Perfect Magnesium Citrate Powder.
-This can also help you sleep better and instill a whole-body calm.
+This can also help you sleep better and instil a whole-body calm.

 - Sage tea.
 By balancing hormones, sage tea has been shown to help alleviate not only PMS symptoms like cramps, but also menopause symptoms like hot flashes.
 1 cup a day is often enough.
 Just be aware that sage can interact with some medications like anti-seizure meds, and some conditions like diabetes, high or low blood pressure and hormone sensitive disorders.
 Speak to your doctor before using sage tea if you have any of these conditions.